 top of page

-Wastewater treatment facilities across the United States process 34 billion gallons daily while discharging significant nitrogen and phosphorus levels into lakes and waterways.
+Wastewater treatment facilities across the United States process 34 billion gallons daily.
+However, they discharge significant levels of nitrogen and phosphorus into lakes and waterways.

-EPA data shows 58% of river and stream miles and 40% of lake acres contain excess nutrients that trigger harmful algal blooms and serious water quality problems.
-Municipal treatment systems remove many contaminants but consistently fail to eliminate these nutrients completely.
+EPA data shows that 58% of river and stream miles and 40% of lake acres contain excess nutrients.
+These excesses trigger harmful algal blooms and serious water quality problems.
+While municipal treatment systems remove many contaminants, they consistently fail to eliminate these nutrients completely.

-Phytoplankton offers a natural solution to nutrient-polluted water bodies fed by treated wastewater.
-These microscopic organisms absorb excess ammonia, nitrite, nitrate, and phosphate that conventional treatment methods leave behind.
-Phytoplankton work within existing ecological processes to restore water balance while avoiding the harmful effects of chemical treatments like copper sulfate that damage beneficial organisms such as zooplankton, which are essential to fish fry and other organisms.
+Phytoplankton offers a natural solution to nutrient-polluted water bodies that receive treated wastewater.
+These microscopic organisms absorb excess ammonia, nitrite, nitrate, and phosphate.
+They take in what conventional treatment methods leave behind.
+Phytoplankton work within existing ecological processes.
+They restore water balance while avoiding the harmful effects of chemical treatments like copper sulfate.
+These chemical treatments damage beneficial organisms such as zooplankton, which are essential to fish fry and other organisms.

-Cities and counties face mounting economic pressure from water management costs.
-American households spend approximately $500 annually on wastewater collection and treatment, while facilities generate 13.8 million tons of biosolids yearly.
+Cities and counties face increasing economic pressure from water management costs.
+American households spend approximately $500 annually on wastewater collection and treatment.
+Moreover, facilities generate 13.8 million tons of biosolids yearly.

-Phytoplankton offers municipalities a cost-effective approach that addresses nutrient pollution while supporting both recreational water use and agricultural irrigation needs.
-This biological method creates sustainable solutions for communities dealing with wastewater discharge impacts on their water resources.
+Phytoplankton offers municipalities a cost-effective strategy.
+It addresses nutrient pollution while supporting both recreational water use and agricultural irrigation needs.
+This biological method creates sustainable solutions for communities dealing with the impacts of wastewater discharge on their water resources.

 Dirty water flows from a rusty pipe into a murky body of water, creating splashes.
 The scene conveys pollution and neglect.

-Nutrient pollution creates serious ecological problems in freshwater systems despite advances in wastewater treatment technology.
-Treatment facilities discharge excess nitrogen and phosphorus that fuel cascading environmental damage across water bodies.
+Nutrient pollution causes serious ecological problems in freshwater systems.
+This is the case even with advances in wastewater treatment technology.
+Treatment facilities discharge excess nitrogen and phosphorus, fueling cascading environmental damage across water bodies.

-Ammonia and phosphate function as fertilizers in water bodies, driving excessive algae growth with the potential to eventually lead to eutrophication.
-Ammonia shifts from its relatively harmless ammonium (NH4+) form to toxic ammonia (NH3) as lake conditions change, killing fish at concentrations as low as 0.016 mg/L [11].
-This toxicity increases dramatically with higher pH and temperature [11].
+Ammonia and phosphate act as fertilizers in water bodies.
+They drive excessive algae growth, potentially leading to eutrophication.
+Ammonia can shift from its relatively harmless ammonium (NH4+) form to toxic ammonia (NH3) as lake conditions change.
+Toxicity in fish can occur at concentrations as low as 0.016 mg/L [11].
+This toxicity elevates with higher pH and temperature [11].

-Fish exposed to ammonia suffer physical damage to their gills, liver, kidneys, and other organs [15].
-Sublethal ammonia levels reduce swimming activity, disrupt feeding behavior, and impair fishes' ability to escape predators [15].
+Fish exposed to ammonia suffer physical damage.
+Their gills, liver, kidneys, and other organs can be affected [15].
+Even sublethal ammonia levels can reduce swimming activity, disrupt feeding behavior, and impair their ability to escape predators [15].

-Phosphates drive algal blooms through bacteria consumption of dissolved oxygen when massive algae populations die and decompose.
-This process creates dead zones where aquatic life cannot survive [2].
-Certain algae species produce toxins harmful to wildlife and humans who contact affected water [3].
+Phosphates drive algal blooms through bacteria that consume dissolved oxygen.
+When large algae populations die and decompose, they create dead zones where aquatic life cannot survive [2].
+Certain algae species also produce toxins harmful to wildlife and humans who come into contact with affected water [3].

 Aerial view of a water treatment plant with circular brown tank and teal walkway.
 Algae visible on dark green water, creating swirly patterns.

 Municipal wastewater treatment facilities release nitrogen and phosphorus from human waste, food residues, and cleaning products [4].
 Stormwater runoff carries nutrients from fertilized lawns, pet waste, and urban surfaces directly into water bodies without filtration [15].
-Combined sewer overflows discharge untreated sewage during heavy rainfall events [15].
-Septic systems contribute significantly when improperly maintained, with 10-20% failing during their operational lifetime [4].
+Also, combined sewer overflows discharge untreated sewage during heavy rainfall events [15].
+Improperly maintained septic systems also contribute significantly, with 10-20% failing during their operational lifetime [4].

-These sources collectively create the nutrient overload affecting 40% of rivers, streams, and lakes nationwide [6].
+These sources result in nutrient overload, affecting 40% of rivers, streams, and lakes nationwide [6].

-Conventional wastewater treatment plants lack the advanced tertiary treatment systems needed to eliminate contaminants of emerging concern, heavy metals, and harmful bacteria [7].
-Most facilities cannot completely remove nutrients for this reason.
+Traditional wastewater treatment plants lack advanced tertiary treatment systems.
+These systems are necessary to eliminate contaminants of emerging concern, heavy metals, and harmful bacteria [7].
+Most facilities, therefore, cannot completely remove nutrients.

-Treated wastewater releases significant nitrogen and phosphorus into receiving water bodies as a result.
-Standard treatment methods become especially problematic during population growth, when facilities face increased volumes without corresponding technological upgrades.
+As a result, treated wastewater releases significant nitrogen and phosphorus into receiving water bodies.
+Standard treatment methods become especially problematic during population growth when facilities face increased volumes without corresponding technological upgrades.

-Standard treatments fail to address complex interactions between different pollutants and cannot adapt to seasonal variations in wastewater composition.
-Communities and agricultural operations dependent on these water sources face serious economic and environmental challenges from this degradation.
+Standard treatments struggle with the complex interactions between different pollutants.
+They also cannot adapt to seasonal variations in wastewater composition.
+This leaves communities and agricultural operations relying on these water sources facing serious economic and environmental challenges due to degradation.

 Phytoplankton as a Natural Solution for Lake Restoration

 Phytoplankton provides a biological approach to restoring lakes affected by nutrient-rich wastewater discharge.
-These microscopic organisms work within natural ecological cycles to restore water balance rather than simply removing contaminants through chemical intervention.
+These microscopic organisms work within natural ecological cycles.
+They restore water balance instead of simply removing contaminants through chemical intervention.

 Close-up of green plant cells under a microscope, showing hexagonal patterns.
 Bright green chloroplasts fill the cells.

 Phytoplankton are single-celled algae that form the foundation of aquatic food webs.
 These primary producers absorb nutrients, convert carbon dioxide to oxygen through photosynthesis, and provide food for zooplankton.
-Phytoplankton respond naturally to environmental changes, making them effective indicators of water health [8].
+Phytoplankton respond naturally to environmental changes.
+Hence, they are effective indicators of water health [8].

-Phytoplankton produce oxygen through photosynthesis which enhances aerobic degradation of pollutants by beneficial bacteria [9].
-Their rapid reproduction cycle allows them to quickly absorb excess nutrients that would otherwise fuel harmful algal blooms.
-Phytoplankton support biodiversity by providing essential food for zooplankton, which then feed fish and other aquatic organisms.
+These organisms produce oxygen through photosynthesis.
+This enhances the aerobic degradation of pollutants by beneficial bacteria [9].
+Their rapid reproduction cycle enables quick absorption of excess nutrients that would otherwise fuel harmful algal blooms.
+Additionally, phytoplankton support biodiversity by providing essential food for zooplankton, which then feed fish and other aquatic organisms.

-Traditional copper treatments cause immediate 83% declines in algal populations but trigger massive 2,617% increases within five days [10].
-Copper-based treatments reduce beneficial zooplankton by 43%, eliminating natural algae controllers [10].
+Traditional copper treatments cause immediate declines in algal populations but trigger massive increases shortly thereafter [10].
+Copper-based treatments reduce beneficial zooplankton, eliminating natural algae controllers [10].

-Phytoplankton strains like Chlorella vulgaris reduce cyanobacteria dominance by 87% in nutrient-rich waters without harming beneficial organisms [11].
-Concentrated phytoplankton from Hydralife Solutions competes with bad algae and reproduces as they absorb excess nutrients, providing a sustainable solution to problematic algae.
-Phytoplankton stabilize oxygen levels through continuous photosynthesis rather than causing harmful die-offs that deplete oxygen [11].
+On the other hand, phytoplankton strains like Chlorella vulgaris reduce cyanobacteria dominance by 87% in nutrient-rich waters without harming beneficial organisms [11].
+Concentrated phytoplankton from Hydralife Solutions competes with harmful algae.
+It reproduces while absorbing excess nutrients, offering a sustainable solution to problematic algae.
+Phytoplankton stabilize oxygen levels through continuous photosynthesis without causing harmful die-offs that deplete oxygen [11].

 Green pond background; central icon with "Phytoplankton Biostimulant Benefits"; text bubbles: nutrient recovery, crop resistance, growth, water quality, soil health.